cancech/tendril/README.md

 ## Consuming a Bean
 In essence, the act of creating Beans is also the act of consuming them.
 Bean consumption is performed as part of Bean creation, where a Bean consumes its dependencies before it itself is provided onward to whomever depends on it.
 Thus, consuming a Bean is the act of defining what other Bean a given Bean depends on.
 This is done via the `@Inject` annotation, which can be applied on:
 * Constructors - the parameters the constructor takes are treated as bean dependencies and provided when called
-* Instance Fields - instance fields annotated with `@Inject` are automatically fulfilled by dependency injection
+* Instance Fields - instance fields annotated with `@Inject` or `@InjectAll` are automatically fulfilled by dependency injection
 * Methods - any method annotated with `@Inject` is automatically called (once) as part of dependency injection, with all parameters it contains treated as dependencies that are to be provided.

 This applied to both `Bean Classes` as well as `Configurations`.